International and Development

 The International and Development Commission also aims at building strong relationships with professionals.
 The French schools of engineering identity is indeed based on a close collaboration with companies.
 As an institutional player, the CDEFI must reinforce this tie by developing its relations with professional organizations.

-The International and Development Commission has set the following priorities for 2018-2019:
+The International and Development Commission focuses on the following topics:

-- to build strong ties with professional organizations and unions;
+- building strong ties with professionnal organizations and unions,

 The “FITEC” mobility programs and the other international programs